 So here’s the thing when it comes to hashtags, nobody owns a hashtag.
 You can’t trademark them, you don’t own them, anybody can use them, and they can be any combination of words or phrases.
 So sometimes we’ll see these really long run-on hashtags, and sometimes you see something super short.
 Is one better than the other?
 Well, it depends on you, your

-business, and your audience and what you are using that hashtag for.
+business, and your audience, and what you are using that hashtag for.
 So things like contest hashtags can usually be a little bit longer.

-You want this to be descriptive even say something, maybe related to contest or giveaway in the hashtag so it’s very clear that it’s for that purpose.
+You want this to be descriptive even say something, maybe related to a contest or giveaway in the hashtag so it’s very clear that it’s for that purpose.
 If it’s your typical branded

 hashtag for your business, short, sweet, and easy to remember is key.
 We don’t want something that’s complicated or is hard to spell, or it has a long 30 characters worth of content in it.
 People won’t use that frequently.